 Smartphones have become a dominant communication channel and cannot be ignored in design.
 In addition issues with usability and comprehension on smartphones reveal the measurement error prone questions and question blocks.
 Therefore, a developing research activity concerns a smartphone first approach in questionnaire design, or, at the least, a rigorous account of the mobile device option in questionnaire design.

-From the assessment of fitness of ESS social surveys for smartphones, the need to shorten (or redesign) ESS model questionnaires became evident.
+From the assessment of fitness of ESS social surveys for smartphones, the need to split and/or shorten ESS model questionnaires became evident.
 This area of future activity includes what has already been said about the need of adapting model questionnaires and guidelines to take into account for mixed-mode designs and CAWI mode.

 The inventory of relevant survey-sensor data combinations was a first start.
-However, this first inventory already revealed promising and realistic combinations.
+However, this first inventory already revealed promising and realistic combinations, and should be elaborated and evaluated.
 Here the link to the ESSnets Big Data and Big Data 2 is very obvious.
-A future replication may take a combined viewpoint.
+A future replication may take a combined viewpoint in which data collection takes hybrid forms, mixing primary and secondary data collection.

 These topics need to be addressed in both general discussion on ESS procedures and in specific working groups for ESS surveys.